 Any department member who receives a request for any record shall route the request to the Custodian of Records or the authorized designee.
-If the Custodian of Records determines the requester is not the custodian of the requested record, the requester shall be notified and provided the name and location of the custodian of the public record, if known or readily ascertainable (K.S.A. § 45-218).
+If the person to whom the request is directed determines the requester is not the custodian of the requested record, the requester shall be notified and provided the name and location of the custodian of the public record, if known or readily ascertainable (K.S.A. § 45-218).